Accounts Payable Job Description: Top Duties and Qualifications

 Although many budding finance professionals choose to pursue a degree or similar formal qualification, this is not mandatory, and accounts payable can be an entry-level position if an employer is open to hiring staff with entry-level experience.

-However, even an accounts payable officer with no previous work experience should have a sound understanding of basic bookkeeping rules and some accounting skills.
-They should also be experienced in using Microsoft Office products, in particular Excel.
+However, even an accounts payable officer with no previous experience in the role should have experience using Microsoft Office products, in particular Excel.
+Previous experience in roles requiring attention to detail would be helpful.

 Accounts payable education and training requirements

-Although no formal qualifications are required to work in an accounts payable role in Australia, most employers still prefer to hire someone with an accounting qualification.
+Although no formal qualifications are required to work in an accounts payable role in Australia, most employers still prefer to hire someone with a bookkeeping or accounting qualification.

 You may want to look for applicants who have completed a Diploma of Accounting, a Bachelor of Accounting or an equivalent qualification in finance, business or commerce.
 Other applicants may have no formal qualification but several years of experience in the role.
 Who you choose to hire depends on your company culture and preferences.